-Join us on March 22 to discuss this year’s Rookies and how the team at Black Duck by Synopsys selected them.
+Join us on March 22 to discuss this year’s Rookies and how the team at Synopsys selected them.
 We’re also welcoming a couple of former Rookies to talk about their projects and how they’ve evolved over time.

-On Thursday, March 22, at 12 p.m.
-ET, Black Duck by Synopsys will host a webinar—“Open Source Projects That Break Boundaries”—exploring the origins and evolution of this year’s outstanding Open Source Rookies.
+Synopsys has an on-demand webinar—“Open Source Projects That Break Boundaries”—exploring the origins and evolution of this year’s outstanding Open Source Rookies.

 First, let’s take a quick look at the two winners joining us for this webinar, Learning Equality’s Kolibri and Rocket.Chat.